-A café and community hub in Ordsall has prepared for an array of half-term activities, as it aims to bring the people of Salford together.
+A café and community hub in Ordsall is laying on an array of half-term activities, as it aims to bring the people of Salford together.

 The Tatton Café is a a thriving community hub, where people from all walks of life come together to connect, learn, and find support.